-Post by: Natalie Solis, MTS 2020, HDS Office of Admissions Graduate Assistant
+Post by: Natalie Solis, MTS Student, HDS Office of Admissions Graduate Assistant

 Mikaela here!
 As the editor of the HDS Admissions Blog for the past two years, it is almost time to say goodbye to all of you as my degree program draws to an end this May.
 Housing has a huge influence on our academic lives as students, and so I wanted to leave you with a comprehensive series on housing resources as the last blog series I will supervise before handing over my role to another capable Graduate Assistant.
-Our next post in the series will feature resources and strategies for finding off-campus housing, a popular choices among HDS students.
-Further posts will include student stories about their experiences with both on-campus and off-campus housing.
+Our next post in the series will feature resources and strategies for finding off-campus housing, a popular choice among HDS students.

 One of the great aspects about living in Harvard University Housing is that students get to participate in the Graduate Commons Program, a residence community program offering various events for residents to participate and meet fellow graduate students.
 I have only heard positive things about the Graduate Commons Program and know that there are even student employment opportunities available to HUH residents.

 We hope that this blog is helpful as you go through the housing process.
 For incoming students, you may want to start looking into housing and applying to Harvard University Housing if you are interested in on-campus housing.
 It is still early in the housing process and you should not feel pressured to sign a lease now.
 By thinking about the various options available and figuring out your housing needs, you can make the best informed decision about where to live as a HDS student.
 Remember to keep an eye open for our next housing post on off-campus housing!